-Preliminary results of the Westside Type N BCIF Project indicate that windthrow mortality in westside Type N buffers is widespread.
+Results of the Westside Type N BCIF Project indicate that windthrow mortality in westside Type N buffers may be common and highly variable.
 Many land managers have observed this as well.
-In response to this concern, RSAG plans to scope the inclusion of a windthrow assessment into existing Type N riparian projects.
+In response to this concern, RSAG included a windthrow assessment into the three major Type N